 This is absolutely not the case, but it’s a very reasonable assumption.
 Noom promises that it’s sustainable and says that it’s not a diet.
 Even though it’s literally just a low-calorie diet.
 And, here’s the real trick: Noom promises food freedom and weight loss.

 Most people in recovery from an eating disorder are familiar with intuitive eating.
 ED clinicians recommend it as part of the recovery process.
-I also know that the idea of accepting your body and not trying to lose or maintain weight is incredibly scary.
-Many people in recovery love the sound of food freedom and body peace.
+AND at the same time, many in early stages of recovery find the idea body acceptance and food freedom incredibly scary.
+They want a peaceful relationship with food.
 BUT, they still want to lose weight or prevent weight gain.
 They’re stuck between these two worlds.

 The truth is that you can’t actually find food freedom while trying to lose weight.
 Especially if you’re in recovery from an eating disorder.
 It’s hard to accept this, but it’s possible if you do the work.